Daewoo Lanos: Development

 In 1992, Daewoo dissolved its joint-venture with General Motors, and simultaneously a decision was made to independently develop replacements for the contemporary Daewoo Motors products, based on older General Motors models.
-The Lanos development programme was formally started in autumn 1993, with the goal to create a car to replace Daewoo Nexia as Daewoo's small family car.
+The Lanos development programme was formally started in autumn 1993, with the goal to create a car to replace the Nexia as Daewoo's small family car.

 The project began with a comparative study of competing models from 20 different manufacturers, with Toyota Tercel, Opel Astra and Volkswagen Golf identified as most competitive.
 Four design studios were commissioned to deliver clay models presenting their ideas for the new model's styling.
 Giorgetto Giugiaro's design was chosen, and Italdesign was commissioned to develop the car's final outside and interior styling.
 The technical side of the project was conducted simultaneously by Daewoo's development center in South Korea, as well as suppliers and contractors who were involved in developing particular components.
 This included AC Rochester (engine components), Delco Chassis Division (brakes, including ABS), GM Powertrain (automatic transmission), Italdesign (body, structural analysis, electrics, prototype construction), PARS Passive Rückhaltesysteme GmbH (airbags) and Porsche (vehicle concept – research, structural analysis, suspension and brake components, and experimental production supervision).

 By the end of 1995, 150 prototypes were built (providing for three body styles).
 The development programme involved extensive testing in a multitude of locations.
 Safety tests included high-speed stability and durability testing in England, and brake testing on the Großglockner in Austria.
 Low-temperature testing was conducted in Canada, Sweden (Arjeplog), and Russia (Moscow, Khabarovsk) while high-temperature tests took place in the US (Death Valley), Oman (Nizwa), Australia (Alice Springs), Spain (Barcelona), and Italy (Nardò).
 The programme was completed in a remarkable time of only 30 months from the approval to the commencement of large-scale production of the Lanos sedan for the Korean market.
-European-market production began in 1997.
+Launched in South Korea in November 1996, European-market production began in 1997.

+The initial, late-1996 South Korean launch model was only available as a four-door saloon with the 1.5-litre engine.
+During 1997 the 1.3-litre engine option was also added, as were the three- and five-door hatchbacks.
+In South Korea, the three-door model was called the "Lanos Romeo", while the five-door was called the "Lanos Juliet".

+Lanos II (2000)

+In April 2000, the Lanos was updated, with a revised front design and updates to the interior.
+Certain design features which had been applied only to the sportier hatchback variants were made standard on all hatchbacks, while the rear end of the Lanos saloon was fully redesigned, with new, more upright taillights.
+In South Korea, this model was marketed as the "Lanos II".